-For additional information regarding retirement, refer to the most recent resolution describing this program.
+-For additional information regarding retirement, refer to the most recent resolution describing this program. ~~Further information can be obtained from the office of the County Clerk and is available on the County Clerk's website.~~

-457-Retirement Plans Oklahoma County offers full-time employees the opportunity to contribute their own money into a 457-retirement plan.
+457 Retirement Plans Oklahoma County ~~also~~ offers full-time employees the opportunity to contribute their own money into a 457-retirement plan. ~~Details are available by contacting the County Clerk's benefit department.~~